-Applicants must be proficient in the English or Japanese language and meet one of the following conditions:
+Applicants must possess proficiency in either the English or Japanese language and satisfy one of the following conditions:

 (1) Have obtained an English language proficiency test score that is equivalent to CEFR level B2 or higher or have passed N2 or N1 of the Japanese Language Proficiency Test (JLPT).

-(3) Possess a level of proficiency in either English or Japanese equivalent to that stated in (1) and be able to provide supporting evidence
+(3) Have been determined by Tokyo Tech to possess a level of proficiency in either English or Japanese that is equivalent to or exceeds the level indicated in (1)

-Applicants must be physically and mentally able to pursue studies in Japan.
+Applicants must be determined by Tokyo Tech to be physically and mentally able to pursue their course of studies in Japan.

 8. Arrival in Japan

-Applicants must be able to leave for and arrive in Japan within two weeks before the date of the beginning of the third quarter in September 2020.
+Applicants must be able to leave for and arrive in Japan within two weeks of the start date of the third quarter in September 2021.

-(1) Those who are military personnel or military civilian employees at the time of their arrival in Japan or during the scholarship period
+(1) Those who are military personnel or military civilian employees at the time of their arrival in Japan or during the period they receive the scholarship;

-(7) Those who do not meet the academic background qualifications by the date required by their program
+(7) Those who, at the time of application, are expected to graduate from their current school or university, but who are not able to satisfy the academic background qualifications or conditions by the date required by their program;

-(8) Those who hold dual nationality of Japan and another country at the time of application and cannot verify that they have given up Japanese nationality by the date of their arrival in Japan
+(8) Those who held dual nationality at the time of application and whose renunciation of Japanese nationality before the date of their arrival in Japan cannot be verified;